BP to write off $17.5bn from value of its business

 “The aftermath of the pandemic will accelerate the pace of transition to a lower carbon economy.”

-BP’s actions will lead to non-cash impairment charges and write-offs in the second quarter, estimated to be in a range of $13 billion to $17.5 billion post-tax, the company said.
+BP’s actions will lead to non-cash impairment charges and write-offs in the second quarter, estimated to be in a range of $13-$17.5 billion post-tax, the company said.

 Peers including Royal Dutch Shell, Total and Equinor have also set out agendas for what is becoming an existential challenge for the oil industry.